vuex-orm/plugin-graphql/docs/guide/custom-queries/README.md

 ## Multiple or single record

-Vuex-ORM-Apollo tries to determine automatically if a  single record or a connection (multiple records) is returned by a query/mutation via checking if a `id` field is set in the filter/args/variables.
+Vuex-ORM-GraphQL tries to determine automatically if a  single record or a connection (multiple records) is returned by a query/mutation via checking if a `id` field is set in the filter/args/variables.
 But sometimes you have a query/mutation without ID but it still returns a single record or vice versa.
 For this case you can manually set the `multiple` field to tell the plugin how the result is shaped: